apiel/zicBox/NOTE.md

 - TODO FM ui waveform, maybe just show the 4 envelop...

-- TODO allow lua configuration??
-    - detect if liblua is installed...

 - TODO filebrowser
     - serialised might want to use filename instead of file index